signalogic/SigSRF_SDK/mediaTest_readme.md

 The procedure for saving audio to file from G711 encoded pcaps is similar to playing audio as noted above.
 Here are additional instructions to save the audio data to .au file format, and then use the Linux "sox" program to convert to .wav format.
 Note that it's also possible to save to .raw file format (no file header), but that is not covered here.

+1. First, follow steps 1. and 2. in the "Playing Audio" notes above.

-1. First, save to .au file from Wireshark:
+2. Scond, save to .au file from Wireshark:

  - In the menu bar, go to Telephony > RTP > RTP Streams
  - Select the relevant RTP stream in the now displayed "RTP Streams" pop-up window